-The foreign-born population includes anyone who was not a U.S. citizen or a U.S. national at birth.
+The foreign-born population includes anyone who was not a U.S. citizen at birth.
 This includes respondents who indicated they were a U.S. citizen by naturalization or not a U.S. citizen.
 See Citizenship Status.

 Foster Children

 Grade in Which Enrolled